 Recently, I’ve had the opportunity to make stovetop espresso with the Minos Moka Pot Espresso Maker.
 The Minos is a beautiful coffee maker.
-The Minos is made from a heavy stainless steel with a Mirror finish and not polished aluminium, which Bialetti uses.
-The brewer ships with three different colored handles (yellow, light blue, red) so you can customize the Moka Pot to match your kitchen.
+It is made from heavy stainless steel with a Mirror finish, not polished aluminum, which Bialetti uses.
+The brewer ships with three different-colored handles (yellow, light blue, and red), so you can customize the Moka Pot to match your kitchen.

-For this tutorial, I will be brewing coffee using the 3-Cup model of the Minos Moka Pot.
-There is also a 6-Cup Model.
-The 3-Cup model makes 5 ounces of stovetop espresso, whereas the the 6-cup model makes double that at 10-ounces.
-The Minos Moka Pot has an intuitive design, but I was able to learn a few things after brewing several posts of coffee.
+For this tutorial, I will be brewing coffee using the Minos Moka Pot’s 3-cup model.
+There is also a 6-cup Model.
+The 3-cup model makes 5 ounces of stovetop espresso, whereas the 6-cup model makes double that at 10 ounces.
+The Minos Moka Pot has an intuitive design, but I learned a few things after brewing several cups of coffee.

 *Minos Moka Pot Espresso Maker